 The cutting task requires the robot to grasp one of four supplied drill tools and use the tool to remove a marked circle from a piece of drywall by cutting around it.
-We decided to use the tool which needs to be switched on only once, instead of the tool which needs to be triggered constantly to keep working.
-To switch it on, one finger of the right hand of the robot is equipped with an additional bump.
-If the tool is grasped correctly, this bump can be used to activate the trigger.
+We chose to use a tool with a slide switch that only needs to be triggered once.
+One finger of the right hand was equipped with a small bump to actuate the switch.
 Since the tool switches off automatically after five minutes, we did not need to design a switch-off mechanism.
 The tool is grasped by the upper body operator using the Razer Hydra controller by aligning the gripper to the tool and triggering a predefined grasp.
-The arm is then retracted by the upper body operator and a support operator triggers a motion primitive which rotates the hand by $180^{\circ}$ .
+The arm is then retracted by the upper body operator and a support operator triggers a motion primitive which rotates the hand by 180° .
 As the first grasp does not close the hand completely, the tool can now slip into the desired position.
-A support operator now executes another motion to close the hand completely and switch the tool on.
+A support operator executes another motion to close the hand completely and switch the tool on.
 After tool activation is confirmed by rising sound volume from the right hand microphone, the upper body operator positions the tool in front of the drywall.
 We fit a plane into the wall in front of the robot to automatically correct the angular alignment.
 The lower body operator then drives the base forward, monitoring the distance to the wall measured by the infrared distance sensor in the right hand.
 A parameterized motion primitive is then used to cut a circular hole into the drywall.
 When the task is completed, the tool is placed on the floor.

-In our first run, we grasped the tool successfully and rotated it upside down (see Fig. 25).
+In our first run, we grasped the tool successfully and rotated it upside down (see Fig. 23).
 Some manual adaptation of the gripper in joint space was necessary since the tool was initially not grasped as desired.
 As we tried to cut the drywall, we became aware that the cutting tool was not assembled correctly.
 Therefore, our first run was paused by the DARPA officials and the cutting tool was replaced.
 The lost time was credited to us.
 During our second cutting attempt, our parameterized cutting motion primitive was not executed correctly as the robot was not properly aligned to the drywall.
 Consequently, the automated cutting motion did not remove all designated material.
 We noticed this error during the execution of the motion and a support operator moved the right arm manually upwards, breaking the drywall and fulfilling the task.